sjefferson99/pico-boat-assistant/README.md

 At present, the code will connect to a wifi network, build a core website and serve it on the IP allocated on port 80.
 A local relay function will load and a remote pico-lights board running the latest pico-lights repo version will detect on the I2C bus

-The relay website presents and responds to API calls as documented on the hoome page, the code assumes local operation and needs logic to abstract hardware from webserver over I2C
+The relay website presents and responds to API calls as documented on the home page, the code assumes local operation and needs logic to abstract hardware from webserver over I2C

 As yet the lights commands are not configured or presented on the hub website.
 Pulling these in from the other repos next.